SabrinaPau/01_Getting-started/1_Customizing_Terminal.md

 Life can be easier if you become accustomed to using terminal.
 By pimping your terminal, you boost the appearance and get cool features that make your work more efficient.

+> A brief **warning** before we start: The following instructions on how to uprade your terminal will require the installation of software, that doesn't work well with older verisons of macOS.
+We recommend to follow the instructions only when you are using macOS Catalina or higher.

 ## Install [Homebrew](https://brew.sh)